 The list of reasons to “learn to cook” overflows, and only a handful have anything to do with the marketplace.
-This feels natural; anyone who has ever, like… eaten a meal… of any kind… recognizes that cooking is totally entangled with domesticity and comfort, nerdiness and curiosity, health and love.
+Cooking reaches beyond buying and selling to touch nearly all of human experience.
+It connects to domesticity and curiosity; to history and culture; to care and love.

-Well, it’s the 21st century now, and I suspect that many of the people you love are waiting inside the pocket computer you are never long without, so I will gently suggest that perhaps coding might be entangled the same way.
+Well, it’s the 21st century now, and I suspect that many of the people you love are waiting inside the pocket computer you are never long without, so I will gently suggest that perhaps coding might connect the same way.

-When you free programming from the requirement to be general and professional and scalable, it becomes a different activity altogether, just as cooking at home is really nothing like cooking in a commercial kitchen.
+When you liberate programming from the requirement to be professional and scalable, it becomes a different activity altogether, just as cooking at home is really nothing like cooking in a commercial kitchen.
 I can report to you: not only is this different activity rewarding in almost exactly the same way that cooking for someone you love is rewarding, there’s another feeling, too, specific to this realm.
-I have struggled with words for this, but/and I think it might be the crux of the whole thing:
+I have struggled to find words for this, but/and I think it might be the crux of the whole thing:

 This messaging app I built for, and with, my family, it won’t change unless we want it to change.
 There will be no sudden redesign, no flood of ads, no pivot to chase a userbase inscrutable to us.
-It might go away at some point, but that will be our decision, too.
+It might go away at some point, but that will be our decision.
 What is this feeling?
 Independence?
 Security?
 Sovereignty?